 OpenMP follows the fork/join model as shown in Figure 5:

 - OpenMP programs start with a single thread; the master thread (Thread #0)

-- At start of parallel region master creates team of parallel ”worker” threads (FORK)
+- At the start of the parallel region, the master thread creates a team of parallel ”worker” threads (FORK)

-- Statements in parallel block are executed in parallel by every thread
+- Statements in the parallel block are then executed in parallel by every worker thread

-- At the end of parallel region, all threads synchronize, and join master thread (JOIN)
+- At the end of parallel region, all threads synchronize, and join the master thread (JOIN)

 Figure 5: OpenMP Fork Join Model

 On the Windows platform, OpenMP directives are preceded with a #pragma construct which allows the original source code to remain unchanged.
 This is an important consideration when trying to achieve the goal of minimizing changes to legacy source code change to preserve as much as possible validation to the existing algorithms.

 Rather than a library, the OpenMP standard is implemented and depends upon the compiler.
 The MSVS compiler only supports OpenMP v2.0, which omits some very useful enhancements to the OpenMP standard in version 3.1.
 This includes the omission of a task yield API to prevent busy waits on the worker threads and atomic operations .
 As result, it is recommended that the Intel C++ compiler described in paragraph 220.127.116.11.2 be used for legacy code as it supports OpenMP v3.1.